MaxMLang/gemini-ox/README.md

 The Oxford version includes several color themes suitable for various types of presentations:

 * `gemini` (default)
-* `oxford` (customized for University of Oxford branding)
+* `ox` (customized for University of Oxford branding)
 * `mit`
 * `labsix`

-You're encouraged to create your own color theme or use the `oxford` theme for presentations associated with the University.
+You're encouraged to create your own color theme or use the `ox` theme for presentations associated with the University.

 ### Oxford Theme